You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 I have to admit, I didn’t have a fun time testing the Linksys MR9600 Dual-Band Mesh Wi-Fi 6 Router.
 However, the more time I spent with it, the more it became clear that Belkin has been steering the Linksys brand in the wrong direction.

 On the one hand, the networking vendor neuters the useful web interface.
 It removes the useful setting backup-and-restore feature, which is available in almost all standard routers.
 Also, it obscures the initial setup and advanced settings.

 On the other, its Linksys mobile app requires a login, feels stagnant, and is just not up to the task.
 And the router’s hefty price tag sure doesn’t help.

-So, at the current state, it’s hard for the Linksys MR9600 to be a positive experience.
+Se, it’s hard for the Linksys MR9600 to be a positive experience in the current state.
 Hopefully, things will change in a better direction via future firmware and app updates.

 In the meantime, there are less expensive and more fun alternatives that, at the very least, won’t frustrate you.

 Comments are subject to approval, redaction, or removal.

 It's generally faster to get answers via site/page search.
 Your question/comment is one of many Dong Knows Tech receives daily.